geofmureithi/ubu-block/README.md

   position_type = 'Mp'  and constituency = 'Juja' GROUP BY candidate ;"
 ```

-**_NOTE:_** Currently each query has to return the following columns to work: candidate, votes, ward, constituency, county, party.
-This is just a temporary issue and should fixed in the next release
+**_NOTE:_** Each query must return the following columns: candidate, votes, ward, constituency, county, party.
+This is a temporary limitation.

 You should get: